Return to:

 and his wife Mary (age 28), and in their household are Henry Rutherford (age 12), Emma (age 12) and Melissa C (age 6); as well as a domestic servant

-named Reuben Danford (age14).
+named Reuben Danford (age 14).
 Henry was a son of John from a previous marriage, as recorded in his genealogy, and Emma would appear to be Mary (Meighen) Triplett's daughter, Emma Virette.
-Melissa C., based on her age, could be a child of either John or Mary.
-It is likely that Reuben Danford was a son of Mary Meighen Triplett's older sister, Sarah A Meighen, as a Danford genealogy indicates.
-As shown in the 1860 census, Sarah Meighen and Reuben Danford were both living with Mary Meighen Triplett's parents in 1860 Seneca township.
-Reuben Danford is the "connection" between Mary Rutherford's household in 1870, and her parent's household in 1860.
+Melissa C., based on her age, could be a child of either John or Mary (not both).
+It is likely that Reuben Danford was a son of Mary Meighen Triplett's older sister, Sarah A Meighen, as suggested by his death certificate.
+As indicated in the 1860 Seneca township census, Sarah Meighen and Reuben Danford were both living with Mary Meighen Triplett's parents.
+Reuben Danford is the "connection" between Mary (Meighen Triplett) Rutherford's 1870 household and her parent's 1860 household.

-If Mary, wife of John Rutherford of Center twp, was Mary Melissa (Meighen) Triplett, then where did James Loren go?
-In 1870 James Loren Tirplett would have been only age 10 or 11.
-Finding James Loren Triplett living nearby would go far toward validating the connection between Mrs. Mary Rutherford and Mary (Meighen) Triplett.
+Since it appears that Mary, wife of John Rutherford of Center twp, was Mary Melissa (Meighen) Triplett, then where did James Loren go?
+In 1870 James Lorin Triplett would have been only age 10 or 11.
+Finding James Lorin Triplett living nearby would further validate the connection between Mrs. Mary Rutherford and Mary (Meighen) Triplett.

 Is this the James Triplett we are looking for?
 Reviewing the Bible record kept by George & Sarah Gregg, we find the following birth entry listed in their family bible (see image at left).
 It reads: James Loren Triplett. son of Lot and Mary Triplett, born March 9, 1859.
 March 9th is also the birthday of our subject, James Loren Triplett!
 A George Gregg married a Sarah Heskett in 1828 Belmont Co., Ohio.
-Is it possible this Sarah Heskett (born 1803 in Virginia) was related to Dolphin Triplett's mother, who is listed in the genealogy "records" as Ruth Haskett/Heskett/Hiskett?
+Is it possible this Sarah Heskett (born 1803 in Virginia) was related to Dolphin Triplett's mother, who is listed in various records as Ruth Heskett (aka Haskett or Hiskett)?
+Or was Sarah a Triplett, as suggested in the 1887 History of Noble County, Ohio; and in the death record of her son Aaron Gregg?

-Given the information from the census, from marriage records, from the Gregg bible, and from the various genealogies, there is a strong argument to be made that Mary Triplett, Emma and Lorin (of the 1860 census) are the same individuals as Mary Rutherford, Emma, and James of the 1870 census.
-This certainly helps to connect Mary Rutherford to Mary Melissa (Meighen) Triplett.
-Perhaps there is another connection to be found in the 1880 census.
+Given the information from the census, from marriage records, from the Gregg bible, and from the various genealogies, there is little doubt that Mary Triplett, Emma and Lorin (of the 1860 census) are the same individuals as Mary Rutherford, Emma, and James of the 1870 census.
+This provides good evidence that Mary Rutherford was Mary Melissa (Meighen) Triplett.
+Perhaps there is further evidence to be found in the 1880 census.
 What became of them in 1880?

 In 1880 Enoch township, Noble Co., Ohio, just south of Center twp, we again find the family of John (age 51) and Mary (age 39) Rutherford.
 In the household are Henry Rutherford (age 22), Charles D Rutherford (age 8), and step-daughter Malisa Caroline Tripplett (age 18).
 From this information it would appear that both Malisa and Charles were children of Mary (Triplett) Rutherford.
-Since Mary married John Rutherford in 1868, Malisa would have been a child from a previous marriage, likely a daughter of Lott since he died about the time of Malisa's birth.
-Malisa Caroline Tripplett appears to be the same person as Melissa C. of the 1870 census, as the census records are notorious for variant spelling and ages.
-Here is another important piece of information helping connect Mary Rutherford to Mary Melissa (Meighen) Triplett.
-Where did Emma (from the 1870 household) go?
+Since Mary married John Rutherford in 1868, Malisa would have been a child from a previous marriage, and in fact was a daughter of Lott Triplett according to her death certificate.
+Malisa Caroline Tripplett of 1880 is the same person as Melissa C. of the 1870 census, confirming the connection between Mary Rutherford and Mary Melissa (Meighen) Triplett.
+The other evidence confirming the connection between Mary Rutherford and Mary Melissa (Meighen) Triplett include the birth and death records for her son Charles Rutherford of the 1880 census.
+His birth record cites a birth on 22 Jan 1873 in Marion, Noble Co., Ohio, a son of John Rutherford and Mary Meighen.
+The death death record for Charles Rutheford is dated 17 Apr 1887 in Enoch, Noble Co., Ohio, citing his parents as John and Mag.?
+Rutherford.

+Where did Lott and Mary's other daughter, Emma, end up?
 Recall the marriage of Emma V. Triplett and George A. Houston in 1875 Noble Co., Ohio.
 In 1880 Newark, Licking County, Ohio is the household of George A. Houston (age 31) and Emma V. Houston (age 22) and their 2 year old son Clifford.
-This is almost certainly the same couple who married in 1875.
-Where was Emma's brother James Loren Triplett?
-If he was living nearby, would this be another possible connection?
+This has proven to be the same couple who married in 1875 Noble County Ohio.

-In a search of the 1880 all-name census soundex, the closest match to our James Loren Triplett was a 21 year old "Loran Triplett" who was living in Madison twp, Licking Co., Ohio, listed as a laborer on the farm of David (38,OH) and Kate (38,OH) Barrick.
-This Loran gives his birth in Ohio (an error on his part?), with his parents born in Ohio.
-It seems more than a coincidence that Loran was living in the same county as his sister, Emma (Triplett) Houston, and in the township next to hers!
+Where did James Lorin Triplett end up in 1880?
+In a search of the 1880 all-name census soundex, the closest match for him is the 21 year old "Loran Triplett" who was living in Madison twp, Licking Co., Ohio, listed as a laborer on the farm of David (38,OH) and Kate (38,OH) Barrick.
+This Loran gives his birth in Ohio (an error on his part?), with his parents birth in Ohio.
+It is more than a coincidence that Loran was living in the same county as his sister, Emma (Triplett) Houston, and living in the township adjoining hers.

 So what of the mystery of little Melissa Caroline Triplett?
 A genealogy exists for her which indicates that she married John N Boyd on September 24,

-James Loren Triplett, our subject, moved to Montgomery County, Iowa in the early 1880's, after having reached his age of maturity.
-It would be natural enough for James Loren Triplett to seek the help of his father's closest brother, Simeon, as he started his adult life.
-Simeon moved to this area of southwest Iowa in the late 1860s.
-In the 1885 Iowa State census we find both a Loran Triplett and a Simeon Triplett farming near each other in Lincoln township, Montgomery County, Iowa.
-No other Triplett families, outside of Simeon and James', are to be found in the county.
-In the 1895 Iowa State census, where we find some of Simeon's children starting there own families, we also find a Loran Triplett, age 34, born in Illinois, farming in the same township.
+As a recap -- James Lorin Triplett, our subject, moved to Montgomery County, Iowa in the early 1880's, after having reached his age of maturity.
+It would be natural enough for James to seek the help of his father's closest brother, Simeon, as he started his adult life.
+Simeon moved to this area of southwest Iowa in the late 1860s, followed by his sister Minnie Triplett Turner in the late 1870s.
+In the 1880 census for Lincoln township, Montgomery County, Iowa, both Simeon and Minnie's familes are noted.
+In the 1885 Iowa State census both Loran Triplett and Simeon Triplett were farming near each other in Lincoln township, Montgomery County, Iowa.
+By the 1895 Iowa State census Simeon's children were starting their own families, and in the same towsship is Loran Triplett, age 34, born in Illinois, and his family.

 Postscript:

-A member of our family (a grand-daughter of our subject, James Loren Triplett) found a photo among the Triplett family memorabilia she has collected over the years.
-On the reverse of this photo, which was taken in a place called Dexter City, it reads: "A token of love from your Aunt Emma Houston to her niece Miss Ida Boyd."
-Dexter City is located in Noble County, Ohio, sitting at the crossroads of four townships: Enoch, Jackson, Jefferson and Olive.
-Ida Boyd's brother Frank is noted there in 1930.
-This photo certainly helps to tie the children of Lott and Mary Triplett together, that is, James Loren Triplett had sisters named Emma Houston and Melissa Boyd.
-Melissa Boyd had a daughter named Ida, the original recipient of the photo from her aunt Emma Houston.
+Another example comes from a member of our family (a granddaughter of our subject, James Lorin Triplett) who found a photo among the Triplett family memorabilia she has retained.
+On the reverse of this photo, taken in Dexter City, it reads: "A token of love from your Aunt Emma Houston to her niece Miss Ida Boyd."
+This photo from Aunt Emma Houston was to Ida Boyd, daughter of Melissa C "Lina" Triplett.
+Dexter City is in Noble County, Ohio, situated at the crossroads of four townships: Enoch, Jackson, Jefferson and Olive.
+The Boyd family was raised in Enoch township and Ida Boyd's brother Frank is enumerated in Dexter City in the 1930 census.

-What conclusions can be drawn?
-From the information above James Loren (or Lorin) Triplett was born in or near Warren County, Illinios on March 9th, in either 1859 or 1860.
-When James Loren's father Lott died in 1862 his mother Mary (Meighen) Triplett, pregnant with Melissa Caroline, moved back home to the Noble County, Ohio area to be near her parents.
+In summary - James Lorin (or Loren) Triplett was born in or near Warren County, Illinios on March 9th, in either 1859 or 1860.
+When James' father Lott died in 1862 his mother Mary (Meighen) Triplett, pregnant with Melissa Caroline, moved back home to the Noble County, Ohio area to be near her parents.
 Melissa Caroline Triplett was born there in March 1863.
-In 1866, Mary Meighen Triplett's father died in Noble County, Ohio; and in 1868 she remarried in Noble County, Ohio.
-About 1868 Simeon Triplett, who went to Illinois with James Loren's father, moved on to greener pastures in southwestern Iowa.
-In 1870 we find Mary M. Triplett living with her new husband in Noble County, Ohio, and in the household are her two daughters, Emma V. and Melissa C. Also in 1870 we find James Triplett (son of Lot and Mary), age 11, born in Illinois, working on the Gregg farm just a few miles away from his mother, and living within a couple of miles of his step-uncle, Dolphin Triplett.
+In 1866, Mary Meighen Triplett's father died in Noble County, Ohio; and in 1868 Mary remarried John Rutherford in Noble County, Ohio.
+About 1868 Simeon Triplett, who went to Illinois with James Lorin's father, moved on to greener pastures in southwestern Iowa.
+In 1870 we find Mary M. Triplett living with her new husband in Noble County, Ohio, and in the household are her two daughters, Emma V. and Melissa C. Also in 1870 we find James Triplett (son of Lot and Mary), age 11, born in Illinois, working on the Gregg farm just a few miles away from his mother, and living within a couple of miles of his half-uncle, Dolphin Triplett.
 The Gregg's recorded his full name, his birth date, and the names of his parents in their family bible.
 By 1880 we find a Loran Triplett, age 21, living in Licking County, Ohio, just a few miles away from his older sister Emma V Houston.
-Their mother Mary was living in Noble County, Ohio, with their little sister Melissa Caroline Triplett.
-Within the next 3 years James Loren moved to western Iowa to be with his uncle Simeon.
+Also in 1880 their mother Mary was living in Noble County, Ohio, with their little sister Melissa Caroline Triplett.
+Within the next 3 years James Lorin Triplett moved to western Iowa to be with his uncle Simeon.
 There he married and began his new life.
-James Loren Triplett and his uncle Simeon Triplett are cited in the mid 1880's and into the 1890's, both farming near Henderson, Iowa, near the border of Mills and Montgomery County, Iowa.
+James Lorin Triplett and his uncle Simeon Triplett are cited in the mid 1880's and into the 1890's, both farming near Henderson, Iowa, near the border of Mills and Montgomery County, Iowa.

 Simeon and James Triplett